 If drugs cause hair loss, advice from image experts about clothing, makeup, wigs and hairpieces may help you feel more comfortable and attractive.
 Consult your doctor about what changes you should anticipate.

 Ask your doctor whether you can continue your routine and how treatment will impact your daily activities.
 Possibly You have to spend time in the hospital, or you have to visit frequently for medical appointments.
-And If your treatment requires a leave of absence from your regular duties, make arrangements for that also.

 Try to maintain a healthy lifestyle:

 Choose a healthy routine consisting of a variety of healthy foods which helps you feel good from the inside and get adequate rest to help you manage the stress and fatigue of cancer treatment.
 These changes can improve your energy level.